Types of Fabric for Furniture: What is the Best Upholstery Fabric

 • Requires frequent cleaning

-Cotton is best for casual, washable furniture like slipcovers, pillows, and lightweight upholstery, especially in high-traffic areas and homes with children or pets.
+Best for: Casual, washable furniture such as slipcovers, pillows, and lightweight seating, particularly well in active homes alongside children or pets.

 Linen